 Challenge Details: Look at your schedule over the next few months and see if you have room for each of the pre-paid tickets you have.
 Figure out when you won’t be able to use a pair, then decide on who you would like to offer them to.
 Craft an email, text message, or give a call and ask if they’d like to attend!
 If so, great.
 Either mail them the tickets or otherwise arrange a pickup.
 If not, move on to the next person on your list.

-Random Acts of Kindness Challenge #7 for You: Pass Along A Useful Resource
+Kindness Challenge #7: Pass Along A Useful Resource

 I loooovvveeee doing this for others.
 Things like: